TNO/PySub/README.md

 ![Model](https://github.com/TNO/PySub/blob/main/Subsidence_bowl_CD.png)

 ## Installation
 First clone the package to your local machine.
 You must have conda as package installer, Anaconda/Miniconda is optional.
-If you have Anaconda/Miniconda open Anaconda prompt, else use command prompt.
+If you have Anaconda/Miniconda open Anaconda/Miniconda prompt, else use command prompt.
 Type `cd` to the location where the package is installed.
-For isntance:
+For instance:
 >cd C:\Users\user\Documents\PySub

 This must be the folder where the setup.py file is in.